 Students participating in the Washington, D.C.
 Public Policy program will have the opportunity, through both coursework and an internship placement, to gain insight into how policy is made in the nation's capital.
 The courses taught in the program are policy-related and the internships into which students will be placed involve almost daily contact and discussion with governmental decision-makers or others involved in making or influencing government policy.
 In this way participants in the program will experience first-hand the intense activity inherent in Washington politics.

 Since the end of World War II, federal government policy has been considered a major factor in determining the fate of the national economy.
 The tools of fiscal and monetary policy have been used to influence the direction of most of the major macroeconomic variables: the GDP growth rate, the inflation rate, the unemployment rate, the interest rate, tax rates, the budget deficit, and the trade deficit.
 Over the past fifty years, many of the theoretical models have changed and with the integration of the American economy into the world economic system, perhaps the influence of the federal government has declined.
 If that is the case, how much control does the government have over the economy and does that matter?
-In addition, after the onset of the "Great Recession" in 2008, the fiscal and monetary policies of the federal government have become more interventionist than ever before.
+In addition, after the onset of the “Great Recession” in 2008, the fiscal and monetary policies of the federal government have become more interventionist than ever before.
 This course will analyze and discuss the current monetary (role and actions of the FED) and fiscal policies of the administration and Congress (government spending, taxes, the deficit and the debt) to control and alter the economy.
 Students will be asked to contribute insights that they have gained from their internship experiences.
-(Note: Arrangements can be made for Economics majors to count this course as an upper level macroeconomics course to fulfill requirements.)
+The course will be taught at such a level that any student who has taken Economics 160 (Principles of Economics) will not have any difficulty.
+However, if Economics majors want to count this course as an upper-level macroeconomics course to fulfill their requirement this can be arranged in advance.
+Prerequisite: Economics 160 (Principles of Economics).

 The President, Congress, and Public Policy (1 credit)

-The internship program is centerpiece of the Washington, DC term, and all students will have a full-time internship in a challenging and responsible position.
-Each student applies for several internships in areas of his/her choice, in consultation with the program director(s).
-However, it is important to emphasize that the selection process is competitive, as the sponsor organization makes the final decision on who to accept.
-The program directors and the Career Services office will help students identify possible internship sites, however, students should also pursue their own leads, for example with a member of Congress from their state or district.
-More information on placement will be provided after students are admitted to the program.
-The range of past internship organizations is wide and students will have many opportunities to consider.
+The internship is a major focus of the Washington program and each student will have a full-time internship placement in a challenging and responsible position.
+To facilitate this process, students must compile a portfolio that will consist of a transcript, a resume, a letter of recommendation, a writing sample (if requested), and a letter explaining his/her interest in a specific internship.
+Each student will apply and submit the portfolio to several organizations in areas of his/her choice, in consultation with the faculty director.
+Note that the selection process is competitive and sponsor organizations make the final decision on whether or not to accept an applicant.
+The Faculty Director and Center for Career Services will help students to identify possible internship sites and many students will be placed in this way.
+However, students may also secure their own placements, such as with a member of Congress from their state or district.
+The range of past internship placements is wide and students will have numerous opportunities to consider.

 The Washington program will be of particular interest to students in economics and political science and, more broadly, to those interested in a variety of public policy issues.

 This program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 2.5.
-All students must successfully complete (with a grade of C- or better) ECON 160 (Principles of Economics) prior to participating in the program; they must also complete either PPOL 101 (Democracy and Public Policy) or POL 110 (Introduction to American Politics) or POL 180 (Introduction to International Relations).
-Due to the challenging nature of offcampus study, student academic and disciplinary records will be carefully screened.
+All students must successfully complete (with a grade of C- or better) ECON 160 (Principles of Economics) prior to participating in the program; they must also complete either SOC 100 (Intro to Sociology) or POL 110 (Introduction to American Politics).
+Due to the challenging nature of off-campus study, student academic and disciplinary records will be carefully screened.

 Occasional day trips in and around Washington will be included as part of the program.